OCA/purchase-workflow/purchase_work_acceptance_evaluation/readme/USAGE.rst

-** Usual process of Purchasing with Work Acceptance Evaluation **
+**Usual process of Purchasing with Work Acceptance Evaluation**

 #.
-Create a New Purchase Order
+Create a new Work Acceptance (either directly or from purchase order)
 #.
-Confirm the Purchase Order
-#.
-Create a new Work Acceptance
-#.
-Write a new Work Acceptance Evaluation
-#.
-Accept the Work Acceptance
+On Evaluation tab, each evaluation criteria will be editble based on its Settings.